Wrong Side of the Mountain: McCuskey visits county to launch transparency site

 I've been accused of having a political agenda behind my work.

 With that said, I don't have a political agenda.
 I don't associate with a party.
-I don’t play for a team.
-You won’t see me rubbing elbows at party meetings in the county or going to BBQs held by elected officials because I simply don’t care about your politics.
-I’d rather be waterboarded than talk politics.
-But, for 10-12 hours per day, it is a small part of my gig, particularly during an election cycle.
+I don't play for a team.
+You won't see me rubbing elbows at party meetings in the county or going to barbecues held by elected officials because I simply don't care about your politics.
+I'd rather be waterboarded than talk politics.

+But for 10-12 hours per day, it is a small part of my gig.

 If I vote for you it is because I've done my research and I think that you have our (citizens) best interest at heart.
 I don't get hung up on social issues.
 I have no desire to tell you who/what to worship or who to love.
 Just try to be a good person.
 We all fail at that sometimes.
 Life is hard.